 2. Use Counting Calories As A Gauge

 Learning how to count calories should be about portion control and eating a wider variety of foods, not just the numbers themselves.
 So if counting calories for a few weeks helps you better understand the amounts of food that are appropriate for you, go ahead!
 Just don’t get sucked into caring about every little ounce you go over or under – because ultimately tracking your food should be a tool to help you learn – not a punishment.
+Learning how to count calories correctly is great, just don’t overdo it.

 3. Use A Tool Like MyFitnessPal To Make It Easier